neos/neos-development-collection/Readme.rst

 This repository is a collection of packages for the Neos content application platform (learn more on https://www.neos.io/).
 The repository is used for development and all pull requests should go into it.

-If you want to install Neos, please have a look at the documentation: https://neos.readthedocs.org/en/latest/
+If you want to install Neos software, please have a look at the documentation: https://neos.readthedocs.org/en/latest/

 Contributing
 ============

-If you want to contribute to Neos and want to set up a development environment, then follow these steps:
+If you want to contribute to Neos and want to set up a development environment, then follow these simple steps:

 ``composer create-project neos/neos-development-distribution neos-development dev-master --keep-vcs``